Infn8Loop/pprgs-ai-framework/paper/PAPERrev1.md

 **A. The Mandatory Reflection Point (MRP) Prompt**

-The “Pause” is a mandatory call to the RGS logic chain, where all prior optimization is put on hold:
+The "Pause" is a mandatory call to the RGS logic chain, where all prior optimization is put on hold:

 1. **Metric Retrieval:** Gemini must first call the `get_metrics` tool.
-2. **R_V Calculation:** Gemini is prompted to perform the full R_V calculation, using Chain-of-Thought (CoT) to show the reasoning for each component’s score.
+2. **R_V Calculation:** Gemini is prompted to perform the full R_V calculation, using Chain-of-Thought (CoT) to show the reasoning for each component's score.
-3. **Inversion Theory:** Gemini executes the `apply_inversion()` function, which is a specialized prompt instructing the model to generate the counterfactual argument: If the previous cycle’s top-utility goal was rejected, what greater long-term R_V could have been achieved via horizontal expansion?
+3. **Inversion Theory:** Gemini executes the `apply_inversion()` function, which is a specialized prompt instructing the model to generate the counterfactual argument: If the previous cycle's top-utility goal was rejected, what greater long-term R_V could have been achieved via horizontal expansion?
 The output is a structured JSON hypothesis.

 **B. The Aimlessness Metric (Randomness Constraint - RC)**

-The RC is handled by the `check_aimlessness()` function, ensuring the necessary pursuit of “Dud” Branches:
+The RC is handled by the `check_aimlessness()` function, ensuring the necessary pursuit of "Dud" Branches:

 - **Failure Metric (F_DUDS):** Retrieved from the database.
 - **Divergence Quotient (Q_DIV):** Gemini internally measures the semantic novelty of its P₁ᵦ proposals compared to its P₁ₐ goals.
 Low novelty or F_DUDS < 1 (zero duds) triggers the RC.